 Connection Limits for Popular Counterparties

-When you make outbound connections from your Files.com site to third-party remote servers, those connections will originate from the Files.com pool of shared IP addresses unless you’ve explicitly enabled dedicated IPs for your site.
+When you make outbound connections from your Files.com site to third-party remote servers, those connections originate from the Files.com pool of shared IP addresses unless you have explicitly enabled dedicated IPs for your site.

-Most of the time, this works well.
-However, when connecting to some popular third-party destinations that are used by many other Files.com customers, shared IP usage can lead to temporary connection limiting.
+Shared IPs work well most of the time.
+When you connect to popular third-party destinations that many other Files.com customers also use, shared IP usage can lead to temporary connection limiting.

 Why This Happens

 Multiple customers connecting from the same source IP can trigger connection throttling and rate limiting at the destination.
-When multiple customers share the same source IP address while connecting to these high-traffic destinations, we automatically enforce connection limits to maintain fair usage and protect system stability.
+When multiple customers share the same source IP address while connecting to these high-traffic destinations, Files.com automatically enforces connection limits to maintain fair usage and protect system stability.

 In these cases, your connection may experience more aggressive parallelism limits, even if you have configured a higher number of maximum concurrent connections.